 (Meals: L, D)

-We will start the morning off with a visit to the Kumsusan Palace of the Sun, the grand mausoleum where the late leaders lie in state inside glass sarcophagi (closed in May and June; formal dress required).
-Afterwards, take a walk in the Kim Il Sung Square, the 3rd largest public square in the world and home to many of the North Korean military parades broadcasted internationally during important holiday events.
+We will start the morning off with a visit to the Kumsusan Palace of the Sun, the grand mausoleum where the late leaders lie in state.
+Afterward, take a walk in Kim Il Sung Square, the 3rd largest public square in the world and home to many of the North Korean military parades broadcast internationally during important holiday events.
 Take a stroll through the city to the Foreign Languages Bookshop which provides the best chance in the DPRK to pick up postcards, publications, posters and other trinkets that make perfect souvenirs.
-Then visit the Grand People’s Study House, an extensive library and the heart of study on the national Juche ideology.
-The viewing deck here provides a great photo opportunity of the Kim Il Sung Square and Taedong River!
+Visit the Grand People’s Study House, an extensive library used to further education and the heart of study on the national Juche ideology.

 Overnight at the Koryo Hotel.